caidongqi/Mobile-Search-Engine/README.md

 ## Search

 In `search.py`, you can find an example of how to use the model for search images of target label.
 To try the `LoRA` fine-tuned model, change `lora=True`, set the fine-tuned model's path `lora_dir` and the parameters in `LoRA.apply_lora_modality_trunks()` within the script.
 To try the original ImageBind model, set `lora=False`.
+And you can set the trunk blocks of each modlity when use imagebind_model.imagebind_huge().

 **example explanation**: The `Imagenet` dataset contains 1000 classes, search the corresponding images for the three words(`stingray`,`cock`,`hen`) and obtain the precision and recall of the images we searched for.